GILT-Forum/Globalization-Strategy-Playbook/playbook.md

     * Analyze customer experience and identify gaps in their journey, from pre-sales to support.
 What are the pain points?
 At what stage in the customer journey are you losing customers, failing to convert a contact into a lead into a sale?
 Does the customer experience shift and change over time, with general business shifts (e.g., digital transformation)?
     * Tie language support with Go To Market initiatives; understand what it will take to really engage with and support customers who speak the languages you localize your product or application into.
 * **Budget constraints**
     * The costs are different depending on the approach.
-You could support the language strategy through a mix of Human Translation, MTPE (Machine Translation and Post Editing), and unedited Machine Translation (Raw MT).
+You can support the language strategy through a mix of Human Translation, MTPE (Machine Translation and Post Editing), and unedited Machine Translation (Raw MT).
 These methods can be combined in various ways, depending on the market’s tolerance for machine translated content and the level of visibility for different content types.
 Be flexible.
     * Negotiate with stakeholders to achieve the end state over time, based on available budget/resources.
 Be sure to have as much data as possible for your negotiations.
 Secure their commitment to achieving the end state together as partners.
     * If the language strategy has been endorsed by the executive stakeholders (or any company senior executive), the Globalization team has a great tool to leverage in their discussion with Business Units and stakeholders that need to localize their products.
 * **Language tiers**
     * Adopt a flexible tiering strategy for your language choices to accommodate market growth, internal business constraints (such as budgets), external business and regulatory requirements, customer preferences.
-This tiering could become more complex with company expansion and maturity.
+This tiering can become more complex with company expansion and maturity.

         Sometimes, translation scope differs for individual languages.
 For example, product information might not be necessary to translate in regions where the product is not sold.
 Best practice, however, is to reduce the customization per language in favor of scalability of operations.